Website Cleanup: Improve Your SEO Without Creating Anything

 What if I have a zillion broken links??

-BrokenLinkCheck.com will give you a list of all the broken links on your website.
+BrokenLinkCheck.com or Ubersuggest will give you a list of all the broken links on your website.
 If your site has been around for a while and has a lot of content… there are probably a lot of broken links.

 If you don’t have time to fix them all, look for any broken links that appear over and over again.
 This might be a broken link in your navigation menu, sidebar, or footer.
 When you have a broken link in one of those places, it actually exists on every page of your site.
 Those are the ones to clean up first!

-How do I clean them up?
+How do I clean up broken links?

 You have a few options for fixing broken links:

-• Un-link the text if the destination page no longer exists
+- Un-link the text if the destination page no longer exists

-• Correct the link if it was just mis-typed or formatted wrong (like it doesn’t start with https:// or https://)
+- Correct the link if it was just mis-typed or formatted wrong (like it doesn’t start with https:// or https://)

-• Correct the link if the destination page has changed
+- Correct the link if the destination page has changed

-• Create a redirect if the broken link is on your site (like if you changed your Contact page URL from /contact to /inquire, and now links to /contact are broken everywhere)
+- Create a redirect if the broken link is on your site (like if you changed your Contact page URL from /contact to /inquire, and now links to /contact are broken everywhere)

 Delete old, short blog posts